mainmatter/mainmatter.com/_posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

   image: /assets/images/posts/2020-06-17-failing-and-winning-at-planning-software-projects/og-image.png
 ---

-Scoping and planning software projects of any kind is a hard task that many teams struggle with.
-There are various stakeholders involved, each one with different requirements and interests that often seem to contradict each other.
+Scoping and planning software projects of any kind is a challenging task that many teams struggle with.
+The negative consequences of mis-planning are manyfold – teams are unable to give reliable estimates, synchronize dependent activities (e.g. marketing) with the project's progress or maintain a high level of quality that will allow maintaining and evolving an application over the long term.
+In this post, I will analyse these typical problems and present techniques to address and overcome those problems, reducing uncertainty, risk and frustration.
-Management is interested in projections of how long an initiative will take and what the final budget will be.
-Marketing teams might have to schedule campaigns and book media outlets in order to eventually sell the software and thus have to know when it will be ready.
-Product and business experts usually cannot know what the final shape of a product will be unless they have something they can show to users, get feedback on and adapt their vision accordingly.
-Lastly, engineering teams struggle to give reliable estimates as they simply cannot foresee all of an initiative's hidden complexities, dependencies and consequences upfront.

-In this post, I want to analyse a number of typical problems many face.
-I will also present techniques that we at simplabs have developed to address and overcome those problems and reduce uncertainty, risk and frustration in digital product teams.

 <!--break-->